kkanto/MAILMAIL2/README.md

-# MAILMAIL2
+# maven_template
-This is MAILMAIL2
+This is testow2o12345